wratterman/turn_signal/README.md

 rake db:create db:migrate db:seed
 ```

+Run the entire test suite from projecg root with...
+- `rspec spec/`

+Or for only unit testing...

+- `rspec spec/models`

+Or for endpoints...

+- `rspec spec/requests`
 ## Database

 The database being used in this application is set up so with the following 3 Tables: with Attributes...